 Ceiling & Roof

 When we think of a camper van layout, we usually just think of the vehicle’s floor plan.
-The layouts also include your ceiling space!
+But don’t forget about your ceiling space!
 Below, we take a look at several common items to consider for your van’s ceiling and roof.

 Take it from us, a vent fan is a necessity!
 While most vans only put in one fan, some install two for additional air flow.